-Certified arborists use cables and bracing rods to provide additional support to a structure that’s weak.
+Certified arborists use tree cables and bracing rods to provide additional support to a structure that’s weak.
 For example, cables that are strategically placed between limbs can assist in distributing the load of the weight more evenly.
 Bracing rods are used to bolt splitting limbs together.
 Though cables and rods provide additional support, this does not eliminate the possibility of a tree coming down due to a weak structure.

 Bracing doesn’t only apply to adult trees that have become weak.
-New trees in which are naturally more vulnerable are protected during harsh weather conditions by cabling and bracing.
+New trees in which are naturally more vulnerable are protected during harsh weather conditions by tree cabling and bracing.
 Wachtel’s team of certified arborists will come and inspect your trees for the proper structural assisting.
-Once they’re in place, tree cabling and bracing hardware should be inspected every year to ensure your trees structure remains stable.
+Once they’re in place, tree cabling and bracing hardware should be inspected every year to ensure your tree structure remains stable.